Asheville’s Top Wine Experiences: Tours, Tastings & Wine Bars

 Wine isn’t just part of Asheville’s culture.
 It’s shaping the culture of this mountain city.
 In recent years, a series of wine bars have opened, expanding on the already robust wine scene.

-- District Wine Bar in the River Arts District — brings you wine from around the world, offering 60 wines by the glass.
+- Bottle Riot in the River Arts District — brings you wine from around the world, offering 60 wines by the glass.
 The bar focuses on wines that are "sustainable, biodynamic and ones that are unique, rare and just plain geeky."

 - Battery Park Book Exchange and Champagne Bar, also in the historic Grove Arcade — pairs a beautiful bookstore setting with an extensive wine selection.
 This pet-friendly wine bar has been featured on Wine Enthusiast's list of "Top 20 Wine Bars in America."
 Live Jazz music every weekend adds to the ambiance.